beltoforion/Magnetic-Pendulum/README.md

 and noncommercial use.
 Proper attribution is welcome.
 As far as I am concerned everything this program creates is in the public domain.

-Please note that your local law may see this differently if you use config files or images created by a third party.
-So if you find a config file that was not created by me ask the creator nicely.
+Please note that your local law may see this differently.
+If you come accross config files or images created by a third party pleas ask its creator.
 Everything that I created can be used royalty free.
+Everything that is part of the archive or was made available by me was solely created by me.